-In the US, about 9000 new cases of Hodgkin lymphoma are diagnosed annually.
+In the US, about 8,000 new cases of Hodgkin lymphoma are diagnosed annually, and about 900 people die of the disease.
 The male:female ratio is 1.4:1.
-Hodgkin lymphoma is rare before age 10 and is most common between ages 15 and 40; a 2nd peak occurs in people > 50 to 60.
+Hodgkin lymphoma is rare before age 10 and is most common between ages 15 and 40; a 2nd peak occurs in people > 60.

 Most patients also develop a slowly progressive defect in cell-mediated immunity (T-cell function) that, in advanced disease, contributes to common bacterial and unusual fungal, viral, and protozoal infections.
 Humoral immunity (antibody production) is depressed in advanced disease.
-Death often results from sepsis.
+Death can result from infection or progressive disease.

-Most patients present with painless cervical adenopathy.
-Although the mechanism is unclear, pain may occur in diseased areas immediately after drinking alcoholic beverages, thereby providing an early indication of the diagnosis.
+Most patients with Hodgkin lymphoma present with painless cervical adenopathy.
+Although the mechanism is unclear, pain rarely may occur in diseased areas immediately after drinking alcoholic beverages, sometimes providing an early indication of the diagnosis.

 Other manifestations develop as the disease spreads through the reticuloendothelial system, generally to contiguous sites.
-Intense pruritus may occur early.
-Constitutional symptoms include fever, night sweats, and unintentional weight loss (> 10% of body weight in previous 6 mo), which may signify involvement of internal lymph nodes (mediastinal or retroperitoneal), viscera (liver), or bone marrow.
-Splenomegaly is often present; hepatomegaly may be present.
+Intense pruritus refractory to usual therapies may occur early.
+Systemic symptoms include fever, night sweats, and loss of appetite resulting in unintentional weight loss (> 10% of body weight in previous 6 months), which are referred to as "B symptoms."
+B symptoms are significant to prognosis and staging because they may signify involvement of internal lymph nodes (mediastinal or retroperitoneal), viscera (liver), or bone marrow.
+Splenomegaly is often present; hepatomegaly is unusual.
 Pel-Ebstein fever (a few days of high fever regularly alternating with a few days to several weeks of normal or below-normal temperature) occasionally occurs.
 Cachexia is common as disease advances.

-Bone involvement is often asymptomatic but may produce vertebral osteoblastic lesions (ivory vertebrae) and, rarely, pain with osteolytic lesions and compression fracture.
-Intracranial, gastric, and cutaneous lesions are rare and when present suggest HIV-associated Hodgkin lymphoma.
+Bone involvement is often asymptomatic but may cause vertebral osteoblastic lesions (ivory vertebrae) and, rarely, pain with osteolytic lesions and compression fractures.
+Intracranial, gastric, and cutaneous lesions are rare and when present can suggest uncontrolled HIV-associated Hodgkin lymphoma.

-Local compression by tumor masses often causes symptoms, including
+Local compression by tumor masses often causes symptoms and signs, including

 Jaundice secondary to intrahepatic or extrahepatic bile duct obstruction